iter8-tools/docs/docs/tutorials/load-test-http-multiple.md

 Open Grafana by going to [http://localhost:3000](http://localhost:3000).

-[Add a JSON API data source](http://localhost:3000/connections/datasources/marcusolsson-json-datasource) `Iter8` with the following parameters:
+[Add a JSON API data source](http://localhost:3000/connections/datasources/marcusolsson-json-datasource) `httpbin-test` with the following parameters:

 * URL: `http://iter8.default:8080/httpDashboard`
-* Query string: `namespace=default&experiment=default`
+* Query string: `namespace=default&experiment=httpbin-test`

 [Create a new dashboard](http://localhost:3000/dashboards) by *import*.
 Paste the contents of the [`http` Grafana dashboard](https://raw.githubusercontent.com/iter8-tools/iter8/v0.16.2/grafana/http.json) into the text box and *load* it.
 Associate it with the JSON API data source defined above.